-If you’re here, you are probably researching functional fixedness to help you solve a problem or write a paper.
-Have no fear, since this page’s purpose is to give you everything you need to know, including a few functional fixedness examples!
+If you're here, you are probably researching functional fixedness to help you solve a problem or write a paper.
+Have no fear since this page aims to give you everything you need to know, including a few functional fixedness examples!

 What is Functional Fixedness?

-Functional fixedness is a type of mental obstacle that makes us see objects as exclusively functioning in a traditional way.
+Functional fixedness is a mental obstacle that makes us see objects exclusively functioning traditionally.
 We cannot get past these fixed functions of objects or tools.
-This stunts our creativity and may hold us back from seeing an object’s full potential.
+This stunts our creativity and may hold us back from seeing an object's full potential.

 Why Do We Experience Functional Fixedness?